THE "REHABILITATED" DOG MYTH

 If owners are led to believe that their dog has been rehabilitated - regardless of the training method used - they are more likely to risk the safety of their dog and others, believing that the dog is no longer "aggressive."

-This is not to say that we can't change behavior.
-We can, and should.
+This is not to say there's nothing we can do.
 A dog that exhibits aggressive behavior is a dog that is under a significant amount of stress.
 And stress is suffering.
+There are things we can do to minimize the amount of stress a dog is under in their day-to-day lives and in specific situations.

 If a behavior modification program provides a dog with these things, it is a success.

-But if it claims to rehabilitate or otherwise solve a problem in a short period of time, regardless of methods, dog owners, rescue groups, and shelters should be suspicious.
+But if it claims to rehabilitate or otherwise solve a serious problem in a short period of time, regardless of methods, be suspicious.